miguelcarax/environment-air-quality-measurement/README.md

 #### Monitoring

 Our option is Prometheus, we can export a `/metrics` endpoint in both `api-cache` and `api-rest` applications, this exported metrics could be later be collected by Prometheus and graphed in a monitoring tool like Grafana.
-This approach lets us to scale up and down the application without the need of any sync between the Prometheus server and differentet application replicas deployed.
+This approach lets us to scale up and down the application without the need of any sync between the Prometheus server and different application replicas deployed.

-The Prometheus option has a bunch of exporters related to Kubernetes that allows us to monitoring the differente Kubernetes components and also allows us to configure alerts based on metrics to have a 24x7 knowledge of our platform behaviour
+The Prometheus option has a bunch of exporters related to Kubernetes that allows us to monitoring the different Kubernetes components and also allows us to configure alerts based on metrics to have a 24x7 knowledge of our platform behaviour.